-Diwali: The festival of Diwali, perhaps the most well-known of the Indian festivals, is celebrated throughout India, as well as by Indian communities throughout the world.
+The festival of Diwali, perhaps the most well-known of the Indian festivals, is celebrated throughout India, as well as by India communities throughout the world.
 “The festival of lights” is an ancient Hindu festival celebrated in autumn every year.
 The festival spiritually signifies the victory of light over darkness, knowledge over ignorance, good over evil, and hope over despair.
 Kimberton Waldorf School has been celebrating this festival for the last 7 years.
 Over the years the celebrations have grown in richness, size and community participation.
-This year too, the festival will again be celebrated in its true spirit.
-This will not be an outreach program or a fund raiser.
-This will be a festival celebrated by the KWS community, family and friends.

 The colors, fragrances, flowers, Rangoli, Indian attire, music and dance will fill your senses and immerse you in to a very rich and old Indian Culture and transport you to an enchanting world.
-Do not miss this event, which is perhaps the largest community event at our school.
+Do not miss this event, which is one of the largest community event at our school.